stofi/fridge/README.md

 Or with the application running on localhost:3030
 ```
-./bin/addUser user@example.com secretpassword username
+./bin/addUser user@example.com username secretpassword
 ```

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.